Get access to everything we publish when you sign up for Outside+.

-Runners deal with all kinds of injuries and at some point or another, that’s probably included hip pain.
+Runners deal with all kinds of injuries and at some point or another.
+Pain in your hips can be some of the trickiest and most uncomfortable.
 Maybe you’ve been lucky—your hip pain was minor, you were smart, you rested—and it went away quickly.
 But that isn’t the case for everyone.

 Most runners tend to be more familiar with knee pain and injuries, but hip problems are also a huge issue, especially for women.
 Several things can go wrong and problems can be exacerbated by running.